 Intermediate individuals are now improving their nervous system’s ability to coordinate muscle action and firing.
 As a result, they will need more rest between repeated patterns than a beginner.
 Their programs may have 2-3 days between absolute strength touches on similar movement patterns.

 Advanced individuals have more variables to consider when programming for absolute strength.
 As an individual’s training age increases, their nervous system’s ability to sequence motor contractions improves, allowing the individual to induce greater fatigue on their system.
 As a result, advanced individual training may require greater time between absolute strength based pieces due to the recovery required for the nervous system.

 An effective absolute strength program can only be created when the coach compiles information about the client’s goals and capabilities as determined by the assessment.
-If you have interest in further understanding the OPEX methods of client assessment and individual design, we encourage you to explore OPEX Coaching Certificate Program (CCP).
+If you have an interest in further understanding the OPEX methods of client assessment and individual design, we encourage you to explore the OPEX Coaching Certificate Program (CCP).